 Ponta de São Lourenço is a place very different from the rest of the island.
 You’ll find a wild peninsula with underbrush, where trees are inexistent (except for some palm trees).
 A beautiful 8 km (total, both ways) walking path will give you the opportunity to stroll through the astonishing Ponta de São Lourenço.

-- For further information about Ponta de São Lourenço and other things to do in Madeira, read the article: Visit to Pico do Arieiro, Curral das Freiras and Ponta de São Lourenço
+- For further information about Ponta de São Lourenço and other things to do in Madeira, read my article: Visit to Pico do Arieiro, Curral das Freiras and Ponta de São Lourenço

 7. Curral das Freiras